Grade Point Average

 * The result of the course challenge is recorded as "S" or "U" on the transcript and is not used in computing grade point average.

-* The application to challenge a course will be denied if credit for the course has been received previously at this or another college, the course was previously failed, the course was previously unsatisfactorily challenged, audited or if registration was canceled.
+* The application to challenge a course will be denied if credit for the course has been received previously at this or another college, the course was previously failed, the student previously withdrew from the course, the course was previously unsatisfactorily challenged, audited or if registration was canceled.

 * Credit by examination will not be allowed toward meeting the residence study requirements by the University.